lovasoa/bad_json_parsers/README.md

 This means that there is not a defined level of nesting which is correct or incorrect with regard to the JSON specification, and JSON parsers may differ when parsing nested structures.

-Some recursive parser libraries implement a safety check in order to avoid crashing the calling program: they artificially limit the maximum depth they accept (sometimes making that limit configurable), hoping that the size of the stack at the moment they are called plus the artificial limit will always be smaller than the total stack size.
+Some recursive parser libraries implement a safety check in order to avoid crashing the calling program: they artificially limit the maximum depth they accept (often making that limit configurable), hoping that the size of the stack at the moment they are called plus the artificial limit will always be smaller than the total stack size.
 This limit is an arbitrary choice of the library implementer, and it explains all the lower values of the comparison you'll see below.